FunkyFreshFo/Negative-Checker-Extension/README.md

 ## Initial Application Idea

 Initially, I wanted to create a chrome extension that will block out any negative text on the HTML DOM.
-I managed to identify all text on a HTML DOM (including lazy loaded and paginated data).
-However, passing a huge amount of text through a Tensorflow model where predictions take a small amount of time to compute, it slowed down chrome and browsing experience significantly.
-Therefore, I decided to find another way to implement an application with a similiar idea of measuring negativity.
+I managed to identify all text on an HTML DOM (including lazy loaded and paginated data).
+However, passing a huge amount of text through a Tensorflow model where predictions take a small amount of time to compute, slowed down chrome and browsing experience significantly.
+Therefore, I decided to find another way to implement an application with a similar idea of measuring negativity.

 ## Tensorflow Model

 From my research, Tensorflow supports using models in Node.js and this is crucial for creating a chrome extension that uses a machine learning model.
 Therefore, I decided to go with Tensorflow.

-Initially I found my own data set, wrote a script for preparing data for training, and wrote and trained my own text classifier model in python.
+Initially, I found my own data set, wrote a script for preparing data for training, and wrote and trained my own text classifier model in python.

-However, upon converting and using it TensorflowJS, I realized that my model is no where are accurate or as fast as the model developed by Tensorflow.
+However, upon converting and using TensorflowJS, I realized that my model is nowhere as accurate or as fast as the model developed by Tensorflow.
 Therefore I decided to go with the TensorflowHub model.

 # Documentation